Skip to content

 return model

-The user defines the amino acid sequance as a string, which is sent to the folding_hamiltonian() function in order to create an optimization model for the sequance.
+Define the amino acid sequence as a string that is sent to the folding_hamiltonian() function to create an optimization model for the sequence:

 my_protein = "ABCDEF" # ABCDEFG"